d3fend/d3fend-ontology/README.md

 ## Building

 The Makefile has all the necessary targets (commands) needed to build the D3FEND ontology.
-Once your system dependencies are installed, Run `make install-deps`, then you can run `make all` to build the ontology.
+Once your system dependencies are installed, run `make install-deps`, then you can run `make all` to build the ontology.

 > In order to run `make build/d3fend.csv`, you need to be